Antti/rust-amqp/Readme.md

 The project is still in very early stages of development, though it's capable of decoding & encoding method frames, decoding & encoding methods.

+## It's not recommended to use this library for now.

 It can do full start/start-ok, tune/tune-ok, open/open-ok, close/close-ok cycle :).

 The structure of files, methods & structs is not final, it's more like a prototype.